dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-The `DropGestureRecognizer` class also defines `DragOver`, `DragLeave`, and `Drop` events that fire provided that the `AllowDrop` property is `true`.
+The `DropGestureRecognizer` class also defines `DragOver`, `DragLeave`, and `Drop` events that fire if the `AllowDrop` property is `true`.
 When a `DropGestureRecognizer` recognizes a drag source over the drop target, it executes the `DragOverCommand` and invokes the `DragOver` event.
 Then, if the drag source is dragged off the drop target, the `DropGestureRecognizer` executes the `DragLeaveCommand` and invokes the `DragLeave` event.
 Finally, when the `DropGestureRecognizer` recognizes a drop gesture over the drop target, it executes the `DropCommand` and invokes the `Drop` event.

-The `DragEventArgs` class, that accompanies the `DragOver` and `DragLeave` events, defines the following properties:
+The `DragEventArgs` class, which accompanies the `DragOver` and `DragLeave` events, defines the following properties:

 - `Data`, of type `DataPackage`, which contains the data associated with the drag source.
 This property is read-only.
-- `AcceptedOperation`, of type `DataPackageOperation`, that specifies which operations are allowed by the drop target.
+- `AcceptedOperation`, of type `DataPackageOperation`, which specifies which operations are allowed by the drop target.

 For information about the `DataPackageOperation` enumeration, see [Handle the DragOver event](#handle-the-dragover-event).